mokasquarl/mokasquarl.github.io/_posts/2025-9-2-HelloComplex.md

 = \tfrac{1}{2} \sum_{x,y \in S_i} \| x - y \|^2
 $$

-This framing makes k-means more than an abstract algorithm:
-it becomes a way of organizing the raw geometry of protein space,
-turning thousands of structures into a handful of interpretable groups
-we can later test for possible interactions.
+K-means becomes a way of organizing the raw geometry of protein space, turning thousands of structures into a handful of interpretable groups we can later test for possible interactions.
+But much of this may result in quatranery structures we already know about, so we need to begin testing between our buckets.

 ### 3. Test for intra-bucket complexes:
 Proteins in the same bucket are more likely to form homomers or closely related assemblies.
 You can start small here, validating known complexes (ribosomal proteins, polymerases, etc.).